WpDevOps/elixir-stylus/readme.md

 ## Usage

-This Laravel Elixir extension allows you to compile Stylus.
+This WpDevOps Elixir extension allows you to compile Stylus.

 ## Installation

 First, pull in the extension through NPM.

 ```
-npm install --save-dev laravel-elixir-stylus
+npm install --save-dev @wpdevops/elixir-stylus
 ```

-> Note: if using Laravel Elixir 6 or higher, pull in `laravel-elixir-stylus@2.x`.
-Otherwise, stick with `laravel-elixir-stylus@1.x`.

 That's it!
 You're all set to go!